gtoshinakano/firebase-todo-mcp/example/system.md

   - true: task is done
   - false: task is pending
 - dueDate: Optional ISO 8601 date string for the due date of the task.
 Defaults to null.
+- archived: Boolean status that indicates whether the task has been archived and should not appear in the active list unless explicitly requested.
 - role: The role of the user that has to do the task.
 Valid values:
   - personal: Task in the user’s private sphere.
   - professional: Task related to the user’s work.
   - project: Task related to the user’s personal project.
 - completionNotes: Optional.
 Should be updated only if the user gives completion-related context that makes sense to be stored.
 - classification: Required at time of task creation.
 Based on the nature of the task:
-      - circumstantial: tasks that arise due to specific situations or events and has low or none aggregating value
+  - circumstantial: tasks that arise due to specific situations or events and have low or none aggregating value
   - urgent: tasks that require immediate attention
-      - important: tasks that are significant and brings value to life, work or goals
+  - important: tasks that are significant and bring value to life, work, or goals

 There may be additional fields on a task.
 When updating a task, you must preserve all existing fields that you are not explicitly changing.